bbepoch/HoiTransformer/README.md

         ├── main.py
         └── test.py

-5.Optional settings.
+5.OPTIONAL SETTINGS.
 When the above subdirectories in 'data' are all ready, you can train a model on any one of the three benchmarks.
-But before thar, we highly recommend you to move the whole folder 'data' to another place on your computer, e.g. '/home/hoi/data', and only put a soft link named 'data' under 'HoiTransformer'.
+But before that, we highly recommend you to move the whole folder 'data' to another place on your computer, e.g. '/home/hoi/data', and only put a soft link named 'data' under 'HoiTransformer'.
 ```bash
 # Optional but recommended to separate data from code.
 mv data /home/hoi/
 ln -s /home/hoi/data data
 ```

-5.Train a model.
+6.Train a model.
 ```
 # Train on HICO-DET.
 python3 -m torch.distributed.launch --nproc_per_node=8 --use_env main.py --epochs=150 --lr_drop=110 --dataset_file=hico --batch_size=2 --backbone=resnet50